CtrlK

 Trigger Term Quality

-Excellent coverage of natural terms a threat analyst would use: 'Cobalt Strike', 'beacon', 'configuration', 'PE files', 'memory dumps', 'C2 infrastructure', 'malleable profiles', 'operator tradecraft'.
-These are highly specific domain terms that users in this field would naturally mention.
+Includes highly relevant natural keywords a security analyst would use: 'Cobalt Strike', 'beacon', 'configuration', 'PE files', 'memory dumps', 'C2 infrastructure', 'malleable profiles', 'operator tradecraft'.
+These are the exact terms someone working in this domain would mention.

 3 / 3